 While you may not have two hours a day to train anymore, chances are you still have to go to work and run errands.
 Start doing them by bike.
 You’d be amazed how much saddle team you can sneak in if you ditch the car and commute by bike.

 #3: Get lights

 My husband usually rides at least one night a week after the kiddo is tucked into bed.
-With a high quality light like the NiteRider Lumina*, it is totally feasible to ride even in the dark.
+With a high quality light, it is totally feasible to ride even in the dark.
 For early risers, you could do this in the pre-dawn hours as well.

 #4: Go to the bike park

 If you’re a mountain biker, the local bike park or pump track is a great place to get in a little riding while also entertaining the kids.
 My son can spend two or more hours at the bike park riding and I’m always surprised when we’re done by how tired I am.

 Take the kids with you on your next training ride and you’ll get an extra good workout.
 It doesn’t take may hill repeats towing a trailer to max out your heart rate.

 One of my favorite ways to get in some long rides is to take the family camping.
 We’ll set up camp right on the trail and take turns riding all weekend.
 Dad rides, mom rides, kid rides.
 Everybody has fun.